Edoumou/T-Grant/README.md

 ## Contract Compilation and Deployment

-To compile and deploy the contract on Topos Subnet, run the following command in `/client` folder
+To compile and deploy the contract on Topos Subnet, you first need to get some `TOPOS` tokens to pay for the gas fees [Topos Faucet](https://faucet.testnet-1.topos.technology/).
+Once received, run the following command in `/client` folder

 ```
     truffle migrate --network topos --reset